IWU-CS253/Yoink/how_to_run.md

 1. Run
 `pip install -r "requirements.txt"`

+2. Run `flask initdb`

-2. Ensure you have a `.env` file with the needed environment variables from `.env.example`
+3. Ensure you have a `.env` file with the needed environment variables from `.env.example`

-3. Run `python3 app.py`
+4. Run `python3 app.py`